zn8nz/logstats/README.md

 `./logstats <options> <regexp> <glob>`

--p: 10 = ten minutes, 15 = 15 minutes, 30 = half hour, 1 = one hour, 2 = two hour, 3 = 3 hour, 6 = 6 hour, 12 = 12 hour, 0 = 1 day intervals.
+`-p`: 10 = ten minutes, 15 = 15 minutes, 30 = half hour, 1 = one hour, 2 = two hour, 3 = 3 hour, 6 = 6 hour, 12 = 12 hour, 0 = 1 day intervals.

--o: the order of the fields in the timestamps, by default "ymdhisf": i=minutes, f=fraction of seconds.
+`-o`: the order of the fields in the timestamps, by default "ymdhisf": i=minutes, f=fraction of seconds.

--k: regexp to filter and group by.
+`-k`: regexp to filter and group by.

 The effect of -k can be described in a pseudo SQL as:
 ```sql